Leah Wypych, MPA

 Frank Valente was born and raised in New Jersey.
 He attended Gettysburg College graduating with a B.S.
 Political Science.
 Initially a sports writer and editor of a local newspaper, he moved to Florida to become a sports talk host and talk show producer.

 Frank’s relationship with The Alliance began in 2014 when he started attending family group on Wednesday evening.
 After hearing the so many moving and receiving support as a group member Frank became more involved in supporting the Alliance.
 Frank is committed to working toward community education and positive change for people and families affected by eating disorders.
-Frank, his wife Julia and their dog Bella live in Palm Beach Gardens.
+Frank and his wife Julia live in Palm Beach Gardens.

 Leah Wypych was born and raised in Palm Beach County, Florida.
 Upon receiving her undergraduate degree from Florida State University, she returned back home and earned her Master’s Degree in Public Administration from Florida Atlantic University.